The New Dawn of Data

 1. BI doesn’t require support from IT.

 Five to ten years ago, popular BI tools were reliant on IT.
-PC Magazine explained, legacy tools that were once popular required specialists to operate, and oftentimes to interpret the data itself, as well as generate intelligence conclusions.
+PC Magazine explained, legacy tools that were once popular BI tools required specialists to operate, and oftentimes to interpret the data itself, as well as generate intelligence conclusions.
 This created a barrier between the individuals who were actually seeking business intelligence and those who were tasked with collecting, processing, and interpreting it.

 That’s not the case today.
 Modern BI practices enable end users to connect to any data source and collect, process, and interpret data themselves—with the help of the right solution, of course.
 Embedding visualizations inside other applications has freed idea from the tedious demands of BI and empowered end users to carry out their investigations independently.